chinamike65/hugo-tuolesi/content/book5/book5en.md

 Master Ben Gongjia of Kadampa did not pass away either, and he was seen before.

-When you meet a Bodhisattva who has seen the Way or above, you need a lot of good fortune.
+To meet a Bodhisattva on the Path of Seeing or above, you need a lot of good fortune.

 My disciple Sonam Gyatso and I went to the back mountain of Drepung Monastery, and wanted to go to the cave where Gyalm Dang Shepa retreated to worship.
 The master had retreated in that cave for thirty-two years.